hetpatel-11/DDL_TO_CSV/README.md

 | 1 | John | Smith | john.smith@example.com | +1-555-123-4567 | 28 | New York | NY | true |
 | 2 | Sarah | Johnson | sarah.johnson@example.com | +1-555-987-6543 | 34 | Los Angeles | CA | true |

+**Note**: In this example, the name-email consistency is maintained, but geographic consistency (city/state combinations) and phone area codes may not match the actual locations.

 ## 🚀 Advanced Usage

 ### Custom Field Mapping

 The application automatically detects field patterns, but you can extend it by modifying the `generate_consistent_row` function in `streamlit_app.py`.

+### Improving Data Consistency

+To enhance cross-field consistency, consider:

+1. **Geographic Consistency**: Implement location-based phone number generation
+2. **Age-Date Alignment**: Ensure birth dates match the specified age
+3. **Regional Data**: Use location-specific data providers
+4. **Cross-field Validation**: Add validation rules for related fields

 ### Batch Processing

 For multiple tables, run the application multiple times or modify the code to handle multiple DDL statements.

+### Alternative: AI-Powered Version

+For better consistency, try the AI-powered version (`ai_fake_data_generator.py`) which uses Claude to generate more contextually consistent data.

 ## 🤝 Contributing